hilbix/tino/harmful/snap.md

 As Snap is now inevitable part of Ubuntu (you won't get updates on Chromium if you refuse to use Snap), there is no proper way to evade Snap.  **Hence we have to live with this shit.**

-> Trying to evade Snap is like trying to evade Earth.
-> One can probably leave Earth in the hope to find another Planet with some properly implented Humankind.
-> But this is not very feasible today.
+> Like we have to live with SystemD.
 >
+> Except that living with SystemD is a lot more easy,
+> because some parts of SystemD are better designed then there was before.
+Parts.
+Not everything!
+> But with Snap I cannot see anything better designed than others.
+It's just different.
+But no better.

+Trying to evade Snap is like trying to evade Earth.
+One can probably leave Earth in the hope to find another Planet with some properly implented Humankind.
+But this is not very feasible today.

 > Having said that I must confess:
 > If somebody offers me a trip to Mars, one way, with the option to be able to properly live my life there,
 > up to my inevitable death (without a premature end of life due to being abandoned or similar)
 > I would **immediately** accept this offer, even if it's a bit risky!
 (This is not a joke.
 It's an offer!)
 >
-> (Note that my weigth is 120kg plus freight.
+> (Note that my weigth is 120kg plus, excluding freight.
 So yes, I am expensive.)